reubenharry/stochastic-memoization/README.md

 		Bayesian view, in which that process is probabilistic, and an agent performs *inference*, asking: given that I heard a sentence, what must the
 		A second, related question, which is easy to ask in this Bayesian framework is: what must the rules of the grammar...

 Haskell is the ideal language for this problem.
 It is able to separate complex problems along the grain of their abstract elements (here, unfolding of recursive structures, and probabilistic programming), so that instead of writing brittle unreadable code where implementation details are intermingled with algorithmic ones, what you write is flexible and clear.
 The price for this is not speed (Haskell is extremely fast) but the need to work with mathematical abstractions.

-There is a beautiful story for how recursive unfolding of a value (such as a tree) from a seed works in Haskell.
-	LINK: bananas, lenses

-There is also a beautiful story about probability.
-	link: monad bayes

-Putting these together, for the application of stochastically memoizing trees,

- requires some thought (see the walkthrough below), but illuminates what is otherwise a terrifyingly complex operation.
+In particular, the problem of stochastically generating (possibly partial) trees involves two things that Haskell can do very beautifully:

+1. Folding and unfolding (co)recursive data: see https://maartenfokkinga.github.io/utwente/mmf91m.pdf
+2. Writing probabilistic programs: see http://denotational.co.uk/publications/scibior-kammar-ghahramani-funcitonal-programming-for-modular-bayesian-inference.pdf

+The *recursion-schemes* library captures the essence of what it means to unfold a data structure, while the *monad-bayes* library captures the essence of what it means to write a probabilistic program, so the main contribution of this project is to put those two things together.

 # To run